ReadyMouse/crypto4cfos/modules/module-3-practical-usage/_posts/2025-03-06-babys-first-currency-swap.md

 [TODO: Insert zcash block explorer and see what you see]

 Now's lets go look at what the [Block Explorer](https://blockexplorer.one/)  has to say about the transction.
-We can see the sender address and amount, but not the reciever address?
+We can see the sender address and amount, but not the receiver address?
 [TODO: Make this sure is true.]

 **Check in:**
 - Bank Account -> $200 BTC in Kraken/CashApp